icrc-mdayan/gpt-poc/README.md

     {"source_document": , "page_number": , "paragraph_title": , "subtitle": , "text": }
     ```
 You should also put the source documents in the 'retriever\ressources' folder if you want the user to be able to check at the source document.

-note 2:
-If you want to use semantic chunking you can use the chunk_text function from documents\data_splitting.py